Choosing a kitchen colour is like selecting only one type of fruit or vegetable from a delectable Italian Market.

 This example shows that the lovely wooden beams and door frames have been allowed to shine through in the room.
 If the cabinets had been in similar wood the whole thing would have been too much.
 So the cabinets are white, and the island comes to the fore.

 A stand out island in a lovely duck-egg blue really adds to the charm and high style of this kitchen.
 The light countertops offset the darker floors.
 Love the interesting colour on the walls which brings out the natural tone of the wood.
+If you like to make stuff and are thinking about making your own wooden cabinets then you may need to buy a portable bandsaw.
+If you don’t know which one to buy, why don’t you check out this review here for further help.

 Another example of a unique centrepiece – the beloved island – in this kitchen is made to shine with a lick of darker paint.
 It looks great contrasting with the floors and countertops and adds a sense of crispness to the palette.